Impatient Bandits: Optimizing for the Long-Term Without Delay: Fitting the Prior

 \section{Fitting the Prior}

 We now discuss how to use historical data (training set), collected prior to the deployment of the Impatient Bandit algorithm, to fit the prior distribution parameters $\big\{ \mu_{1, z}, \Sigma_{1,z} \big\}_{z \in \MC{Z}}$ and noise covariance matrices $\{ V_z \}_{z \in \MC{Z}}$.
-We use $\Uc^{\TN{hist}}$ to denote the historical users (training set) and $\MC{A}^{\TN{hist}}$ to denote the historical actions.
+We use $\Uc^{\TN{hist}}$ to denote the historical users (training set) and $\MC{A}^{\TN{hist}}$ to denote the historical items which were recommended to users $\Uc^{\TN{hist}}$.
+We assume items $\MC{A}^{\TN{hist}}$ are drawn according to the process from Assumption \ref{assum:items}.
 Throughout, we assume that there are a finite number of action features, i.e., $| \MC{Z} | < \infty$.
 In the podcast recommendation case, $Z_a$ could be the category of the podcast (e.g., comedy, news).

 \paragraph{Fitting the Noise Covariance Matrices.} Recall that $Y_u(a) \mid (\theta_a, Z_a = z) \sim N( \theta_a, V_z)$.
 We estimate the $V_z$ by averaging the noise covariance matrices $\hat{V}^{(a)}$ estimates for each action $a \in \MC{A}^{\TN{hist}}$: